BborisB/SymfoLivres/README.md

 ##Installation

-Clone the project with VSCode terminal using the following command :
+Clone the project with the terminal using the following command :

 ```
 git clone https://github.com/BborisB/SymfoLivres.git